gcornetta/piwrapper/README.md

 ## Hardware prerequisites
 <p align="justify">
 This software has been tested on a Raspberry Pi III Model B (amrv7 32-bit architecture) with a 8-GByte SD card.
 We strongly recommend using this Raspberry Pi model to avoid possible compilation errors of the GPIO module.
 You need at least 150 MBytes of free disk space to install the software.
 You also need to connect to your Raspberry Pi a current sensor to monitor the connected machine.
-You can find sensor specifications [here](#specs).
+You can find sensor specifications <a href="#specs">here</a>.
 </p>

 <a name="software-prerequisites"></a>